TREASURE ISLAND FIRE DEPARTMENT

 City and Department OverviewTreasure Island is a barrier island resort community on the Gulf of Mexico located west of St. Petersburg in the Tampa Bay area of Florida with small town ambiance, wide beaches and a seasonally fluctuating population.

-Treasure Island Fire Rescue is an ISO class 2 fire department with 15 full-time firefighters, one full-time life safety inspector, a fire chief and a part-time administrative assistant.
+Treasure Island Fire Rescue is an ISO class 2 fire department with 15 full-time firefighters, one fire captain, a fire chief and a part-time administrative assistant.
 Services are provided utilizing an ALS rescue staffed by two firefighter/paramedics and an ALS Engine staffed with three personnel.
 There are five sworn personnel on duty at all times who work a 24/48 schedule.
 An automatic aid agreement is in place with surrounding departments and the County’s EMS transport service.

 Candidate Contact PersonTiffany Makras, Human Resources Directortmakras@mytreasureisland.orgwww.mytreasureisland.org